Assistant Professor CV Guide + Tips + Example

 Have references ready.

-Having professional references before your interview will prepare you in case the hiring manager decides to move forward.
 Create a list of two former colleagues and a former manager willing to speak to your abilities to perform the assistant professor job and who you know will give you a stellar review.
-Even better if they write a letter of recommendation for you.

-If you are applying for your first full-time job and don’t have former colleagues or a manager for reference, it’s acceptable to get references from a former instructor, volunteer coordinator, internship manager, classmate, or community leader who will provide a positive review about your ability to perform the job.
+If you are applying for your first full-time job and don’t have former colleagues or a manager for reference, it’s acceptable to get references from a former instructor, volunteer coordinator, internship manager, classmate or community leader who will provide a positive review about your ability to perform the job.

 Resume examples for the next step in your teaching career